Selling Property affected by Japanese knotweed

 - Undertake removal works

-- Issue Insurance Backed Guarantee underwritten at Lloyd's
+- Issue Insurance Backed Guarantee underwritten by an "AA-" rated Insurer

 Once these steps have completed, the purchase can go through without the knotweed being a limiting factor.
 Give us a call today on 01932 868 700 to discuss your options.